Anastasios-K/Time_Series_forecasting_CNN/README.md

 **Execution time, considering the grid search:** 32 hours approximatelly

 ## Contribution
-Pull requests are welcome.
-For major changes, please open an issue first
+Pull requests are more than welcome.
+However, if you consider major changes, **PLEASE** opne an issue first.

 ## Future development
 - Further refinement and research